ufal/UMR/doc/roles.md

 UMR
 [assumes](https://github.com/umr4nlp/umr-guidelines/blob/master/guidelines.md#part-3-2-1-participant-roles)
-that [events](eventive-concepts.md) are linked to **frame files** (valency dictionaries), which describe the participants of the event and their semantic roles.
+that [events](eventive-concepts.md) (and also other concepts) are linked to **frame files** (valency dictionaries), which describe the participants of the event and their semantic roles.

 For language with an existing PropBank-style lexicon (frame files), this lexicon defines UMR predicate-specific roles (target annotation = stage 1).
 For language without such a lexicon, a set of general participant roles should be used (stage 0) and a PropBank-style lexicon is build "on the way" to move towards Stage 1 annotation.

-For Czech, we want to use [SynSemClass](https://lindat.mff.cuni.cz/services/SynSemClass40/), the frames of which can (to some extent) be mapped to PropBank-style roles:
+For Czech, we want to use [SynSemClass](https://lindat.mff.cuni.cz/services/SynSemClass40/), the **frames of which can (to some extent) be mapped to PropBank-style roles**:
 - For some verbs, their arguments have been mapped onto ARGx roles - either within the  SynSemClass project, or within CzEngVallex - the mapping can be found in the [conversion files](../tecto2umr/pdt_pb_mapping_via_czengvallex_ssc-merged.xlsx), column C (via CzEngVallex) and D (via CzEngVallex).
 - For verbs without a frame-specific mapping, the default [conversion table](../tecto2umr/functors-to-umrlabels.txt) will be used.

-Thus, we skip the [stage 0 roles annotation](https://github.com/umr4nlp/umr-guidelines/blob/master/guidelines.md#part-3-2-1-1-stage-0) (using general / non-lexicalized / not frame-specific semantic roles) and focus on the [stage 1 roles annotation](https://github.com/umr4nlp/umr-guidelines/blob/master/guidelines.md#part-3-2-1-2-stage-1) (using ARGx roles) - although the mapping is not perfect).
+Thus, we skip the [stage 0 roles annotation](https://github.com/umr4nlp/umr-guidelines/blob/master/guidelines.md#part-3-2-1-1-stage-0) (using general / non-lexicalized / not frame-specific semantic roles) and **focus on the [stage 1 roles annotation](https://github.com/umr4nlp/umr-guidelines/blob/master/guidelines.md#part-3-2-1-2-stage-1) (using ARGx roles)** - although the mapping is not perfect).

+Further, we can identify **several other problems**, mainly:
+1. change of structure in case of so called **inverse participant roles**;
+2. **abstract rolesets**, see [notes on Frames here](frames.md), which UMR adopts to annotate so called non-verbal clauses but also some specific relations and constructions;
+3. **discourse relations** covering structure of complex sentences in UMR (esp. coordination and some types of subordinated structures; not covered by the conversion table yet);  see also [notes on discourse relations here](discourse-relations.md).

 ### Stage 0 - comments on alternations

 UMR distinguishes two types of alternations:
- -  alternations describing the same "real-world" event but packaging differently (often with different TFA), UMR reffers to them as to valency / pragmatic alternations, and
+ -  alternations describing the same "real-world" event but packaging differently (often with different TFA), UMR reffers to them as to **valency / pragmatic alternations**, and
- -  alternations that  do not refer to the same "real-world" event, called semantic alternations in UMR.
+ -  alternations that  do not refer to the same "real-world" event, called **semantic alternations** in UMR.

 #### "Valency / pragmatic" alternations